flashdagger/ytdlp-plugins/README.md

 ## example: show all titles from channel

-  `python3 -m ytdlp_plugins -e https://www.servustv.com/unterhaltung/b/spielfilme/aa-1u4ebfxk52111/`
+  `python3 -m yt_dlp -e https://www.servustv.com/unterhaltung/b/spielfilme/aa-1u4ebfxk52111/`

-## yt-dlp
+## about yt-dlp

 [yt-dlp](https://github.com/yt-dlp/yt-dlp) is a [youtube-dl](https://github.com/ytdl-org/youtube-dl) fork based on the now inactive [youtube-dlc](https://github.com/blackjack4494/yt-dlc).
 The main focus of this project is adding new features